5h15h1r/Task-Management-Elixir/README.md

 # Task Management
 <div align="center" id = "top">
 <img src="https://inspired.consulting/wp-content/uploads/2021/06/elixirlogo-768x576.png"  alt="socialx logo" width=300/>
-  <h4 style="text-align: left">This is a Phoenix application that provides an API for managing tasks associated with users.
+  <h4 align="left">This is a Phoenix application that provides an API for managing tasks associated with users.
 It allows you to create users, create tasks for a user, retrieve tasks for a user, retrieve a specific task for a user, update a task for a user, and delete a task for a user.
 The application uses an Agent HashMap to store and manage the data.</h4>
 </div>

-This is a Phoenix application that provides an API for managing tasks associated with users.
-It allows you to create users, create tasks for a user, retrieve tasks for a user, retrieve a specific task for a user, update a task for a user, and delete a task for a user.
-The application uses an Agent HashMap to store and manage the data.

 ## Dependencies